-From the Willamette River, water enters the plant to begin a five-step treatment process.
 The treatment plant's multi-barrier approach utilizes the best available technology, including intermediate oxidation with ozone and 13 other sub-processes.

-The City's contract with Veolia Water provides day-to-day operation and maintenance of the treatment facility.
-"Our partnership with Veolia and the technology used at our water plant make Wilsonville's drinking water among the best in the state," said Public Works Director Delora Kerber.
+The City contracts with Veolia Water to provide day-to-day operations and maintenance of the treatment facility.
+"Our partnership with Veolia and the technology used at our water plant make Wilsonville's drinking water among the best in the state," Public Works Director Delora Kerber said.